 - Internal Investigations: Conducted and assisted a number of internal investigations, typically concerning financial reporting

-- Defended pharmaceutical companies, high-tech equipment manufacturers, financial institutions, utilities, media companies and medical device manufacturers in federal and state securities class actions
+- Defended cruise line, pharmaceutical companies, high-tech equipment manufacturers, financial institutions, utilities, media companies and medical device manufacturers in federal securities class actions

 - Obtained dismissal for a nationwide homebuilder in a shareholder derivative action